 The Federal Housing Finance Agency (the regulator of Fannie Mae and Freddie Mac, which own or guarantee 90% of all new mortgages issued in the U.S.) is threatening to limit, restrict, or cease business activities in cities, including Richmond, that use eminent domain to seize underwater loans from lenders.

 Banks file suit to stop the plan.
 Additionally, two major banks (Wells Fargo and Deutsche Bank) filed a lawsuit seeking an injunction against the city of Richmond and its private partner in the eminent domain plan, Mortgage Resolution Partners (a for-profit investment firm), alleging that the plan is unconstitutional and illegal.
 The suit claimed that Richmond’s program targets performing loans (where the borrower is current on payments despite being underwater) because they are not at serious risk of default and therefore can easily be refinanced with a new loan for an amount significantly greater than the price paid by Richmond to seize the original loan.

 The Bank of New York Mellon has filed a separate, similar suit against the city.

 Judge dismisses Wells Fargo and Deutsche Bank's suit.
 In September 2013, a federal district judge dismissed the lawsuit filed by Wells Fargo and Deutsche Bank.

-However, the city's eminent domain plan may fail anyway since the Richmond City Council voted to proceed with the mortgage-seizure program 4-3.
-California law requires a two-thirds supermajority in all eminent domain cases so unless there is a fifth vote in favor of using eminent domain in each case (more than 600), the seizure plan won't go anywhere.
+However, the city's eminent domain plan may fail anyway since the Richmond City Council is one vote short of the five-vote supermajority it needs to invoke its municipal authority to seize mortgages.
+California law requires a two-thirds supermajority in all eminent domain cases so unless there is a fifth vote in favor of using eminent domain, the seizure plan won't go anywhere.